Dance instructor with student at San Jac

 Transfer

-This Associate of Arts degree prepares you to transfer to a 4-year college or university.
-Our dance program offers a comprehensive education in technique, choreography, performance, and production.
-You will learn from qualified instructors who are active professionals in the field.
-Our state-of-the-art facilities create a collaborative and welcoming environment.
+The Associate of Arts degree prepares you to transfer to a four-year college or university.
+In this program, you will study dance technique, choreography, performance, and production.
+You will learn from experienced instructors who work in the field.
+Our modern dance studios provide a supportive place to learn and grow.

 Length 2 Years